dmjtsh/huawei_course/7-differentiator/README.md

 ![Multiply Transformation Example](tree_transf3.png)

 ### Optimizations:
-But by doing this algorithm we will face a problem connected with unnecessary exceptions that spoil final result.
+But by implementing this algorithm we will face a problem with overcomplicated expretions which we need to simplify.
-To solve these we have different optimizations that will help us to make a good-looking result.
+To solve these issues we have different optimizations that will help us to make a good-looking result. \
 **Constant Folding** \
 If we have some sub-tree that consist only from constants we will calculate this tree and turn it into one constant node: